Skip To Content

 6. any previous application for reinstatement including the record, transcripts and the Tribunal’s decision; and

 13.2.5 Where the notice of application is not filed within 120 days of filing the application form, or the application record is not filed within 180 days of filing the notice of application, the application will be deemed withdrawn and the Tribunal will close its file.
-The member will be notified 30 days before the file is closed.
+The registrant will be notified 30 days before the file is closed.

 Application to Vary, Suspend or Cancel a Tribunal Order